-Serial No. Course Name Ţ Program Specific Outcomes Appreciate new software and hardware technologies and extend their knowledge in specific areas of interest in academy and industry.
+Serial No. Course Name 1 Program Specific Outcomes Appreciate new software and hardware technologies and extend their knowledge in specific areas of interest in academy and industry.
 Apply advance software practices and strategies in software project development using open-source programming environment to deliver a quality product for business success.
 Provide to work in an IT environment with the opportunity to enhance their career prospects by gaining additional knowledge and skills in selected areas of IT.

-S.M.D.L COLLEGE, KALAMBOLI DEPT. OF COMPUTER SCIENCE COURSE OUTCOMES OF BSC (CS) (2017-18)
+S.M.D.L COLLEGE, KALAMBOLI DEPT. OF COMPUTER SCIENCE

+COURSE OUTCOMES OF BSC (CS) (2018-19)

 I SEMESTER BSC(CS) Course Outcomes SUBJECT NAME: Computer Organization and Design Understand the concept of Basic structure and operation of a computer implements the Representation of numbers and characters Knowing the main components of a processor (ALU, control units etc.) Implementing the Basic I/O operation.
 SUBJECT NAME: Free and Open Source Software Understanding the concept of Open Source and Free Software Comparison between Open Source and Free Software Understanding the different FOSS Licenses (Apache, BSD etc.) understand advance Open Source Operating application system SUBJECT NAME: Database Systems Understanding the fundamental concepts of database management and relational data model for an organizational requirement.
-Getting knowledge about different type of Entity E Relationshi Model Implementing basic security in database system.
-Uses of query language to perform Create, Alter.
-Rename, drop etc. transaction on the database.
+Getting knowledge about different type of Entity E Relationship Model Implementing basic security in database system.
+Uses of query language to perform Create, Alter, Rename, drop etc. transaction on the database.
 SUBJECT NAME: Programming with Python- I Understanding the basic concept of Reasons for Python as the learner is first programming language.
 Knowing about the different types of statement.
 Understanding the different conditional statements.
 SUBJECT NAME: Soft Skills Development Understanding the difference and module between Soft Skills and Hard Skills.
-Having the knowledge about Academic Skills.
-Understanding the concept of Professional Skills.
-H SEMESTER BSC(CS) Course Outcomes SUBJECT NAME: Programming with C Understand the comprehensive study of the C programming language Implements different data types in a computer program (INT, FLOAT, CHAR etc.) Able to write, compile and debug programs in C Language Implementing the Basis LO operation.
+Having the knowledge about Academic Skills Understanding the concept of Professional Skills.
+II SEMESTER BSC(CS) Course Outcomes SUBJECT NAME: Programming with C Understand the comprehensive study of the C programming language Implements different data types in a computer program (INT, FLOAT, CHAR etc.) Able to write, compile and debug programs in C Language Implementing the Basic I/O operation.

 Understanding different data structures and create/update basic data files.
 SUBJECT NAME: Programming with Python- II Understanding the programming can be used for designing real life applications by reading/writing to files.
 Understand how to read/write to files using python.
-Understanding the concept that catch their own errors that happen during execution of programs Apply to connect the computers, read from URL and send email SUBJECT NAME: Linux Programmers, system administrators and end Getting knowledge about different type of Entity E Model Implementing basic security in database system.
-Uses of query language to perform Create, Alter, drop etc. transaction on the database.
-SUBJECT NAME: Data Structures Understand the concepts of Data Structures and its significance in programming.
+Understanding the concept that catch their own errors that happen during execution of programs Apply to connect the computers, read from URL and send email SUBJECT NAME: Linux To understanding, the day-to-day work in Linux environment introduces various tools and techniques commonly used by Linux programmers, system administrators and end users.
+Getting knowledge about different type of Entity E Relationshi Model Implementing basic security in database system.
+Uses of query language to perform Create, Alter, Rename, SUBJECT NAME: Data Structures drop etc. transaction on the database.
+Understand the concepts of Data Structures and its significance in programming.
 Understand the commonly used data structures and various forms of its implementation for different applications using Python.
 Learn about Data structures, its types and significance in computing.
 Ability to program various applications using different data structure in Python.
 SUBJECT NAME: Green Technologies Encouraging optimized software and hardware designs for development of Green IT Storage, Communication and Services Learn about green IT can be achieved in and by hardware, software, network communication and data center operations Understand the strategies, frameworks, processes and management of green IT.